Southeast Bulloch High School

 Southeast Bulloch High School is located in unincorporated Bulloch County, Georgia, United States, at 9184 Brooklet/Denmark Highway, with a Brooklet postal address.
 Its student population as of the 2007–08 school year was 865 students and 47 faculty members.

 The school started in a new building in 2007.

-Its principal is Donna Clifton; assistant principals are John Page and Jack Webb.
-Webb also serves as the athletic director.
+Its principal is Nate Pennington, succeeding Dr. Julie Mizell.

 Demographics

 865 students were enrolled in the 2007–2008 school year.
 The student body was 2% Asian, 16% African American, 1% Hispanic, 0% Native American/Alaskan, 82% White, and 1% multiracial.
 16% of students had disabilities and 36% were eligible for free/reduced meals.

 Sports

 The school offers varsity sports in soccer, basketball, football, baseball, softball, swimming, cheerleading, track and field/cross country, and tennis.

 Southeast Bulloch holds two state championships in football (1972 and 1973), and two state championships (1994 and 1995) and six region championships in competitive cheerleading.
-The football program ended a 48 year playoff drought in 2021.
+The football program ended a 48-year playoff drought in 2021.

 The school won a GHSA state Flag Football championship in (2021).
 They were Division 1 GHSA state champions in 2022 and again in 2023.